scala-blitz/scala-blitz.github.com/home/documentation/gettingstarted.md

 Second, pure task-based preemptive scheduling used in Scala Parallel Collections does not handle certain kinds of irregular data-parallel operations well.
-The data-parallel operations in this framework are provided for a wide range of operations, and they greatly reduce both of these overheads.
+The data-parallel operations in this framework are provided for a wide range of collections, and they greatly reduce both of these overheads.

 ## Invoking parallel operations